DutchAzureMeetup/BigDataIngestion1/README.md

 Follow the three labs in the "labs" folder.

-Eventually if you just want to see what will be created during the labs, follow this steps:
+Or if you just want everything created at once, follow this steps:

 ## Option 1: Deploy directly from the portal